thebruce87m/Packet-Loss-Debug/README.md

 parm:           WriteProtectNVM:Write-protect NVM [WARNING: disabling this can lead to corrupted NVM] (array of int)
 parm:           CrcStripping:Enable CRC Stripping, disable if your BMC needs the CRC (array of int)
 ```
+Notes:

+* `TxIntDelay` - If a packet has been received but no subsequent packets have been recieved in this time then fire the interrupt.
+Multiple packets received without a delay of this time will defer the interrupt.
+* `TxAbsIntDelay` - Maximum amount of time before an interrupt will be fired regardless of `TxIntDelay`

 Show ring buffer sizes on the NIC: